Structural Engineers Association of New York (SEAoNY)

 The By-laws adopted by the Interim Officers, shall be ratified by a two-thirds majority vote of the members.

-The Bylaws may be repealed or amended by two-thirds majority of the member vote cast.
-Voting on changes to the By-laws shall be by secret letter ballot and may be conducted through mail, Facsimile or electronic mail.
+The By-laws may be repealed or amended by two-thirds majority of the member vote cast.
+Voting ballots on changes to the By-laws shall be submitted by mail or email to the Board of Directors, or to the Executive Director if so arranged by the Board of Directors.

 Section 3 - Notification